 But it’s important to note that all UAE banks comply with FATCA and CRS.
 In fact, the UAE started participating in the automatic exchange of information (AEOI) in 2019.
 So if you bank here, expect your information to be automatically shared with tax authorities in your home country or country of residence.

-On a positive note, the UAE banks have IBANs.
+On a positive note, banks in the UAE have IBANs.
 This means you can easily manage transactions to and from partners in Europe.
 Simply having a bank with an IBAN can offer huge savings in terms of time and money.
 IBAN access, therefore, makes the UAE significantly more attractive than other international banking jurisdictions.

 Lastly, bank account opening in the UAE will almost always require an in-person visit.
 We’ll discuss this in more detail below.
 But ultimately, if you’re in search of a remote account opening option, you’ll have better luck elsewhere.